 Child safety seats are designed to keep children safely restrained in vehicles until they can fit into a seatbelt:

 - rear- and forward-facing car seats to help protect infants and smaller children

 - booster seats to help protect older children

 When used correctly, child safety seats can reduce the risk of fatal injury by 71% and the risk of serious injury by 67%.

-In Alberta, the law requires children under 6 years of age and weighing less than 18 kg (40lbs) use a child safety seat.
+In Alberta, children under 6 who weigh less than 18 kg (40lbs) must use a child safety seat.
 The law does not specify which type of child safety seat must be used, only that it must be installed properly and the child properly secured.

 Weight and age is no longer considered the best practice for determining if a child requires a safety seat.
 Height and age are now considered the best unit of measure.

 Albertans provided their opinions through an online survey to help us: